-- Just 3 km from Hapoli, Tarin Fish Farm is a beautiful high-altitude fish farm where one can see innovative cultivation practice followed in Apatani plateau, paddy cum fish cultivation.
-After sowing the paddy in wet rice cultivation field, the fish fingerlings are placed in the channels in the rice field for drainage of water (MUGO) at knee-deep which is kept for 2-3 months before harvesting of fish.
+- Just 3 km from Hapoli, Tarin Fish Farm is a beautiful high-altitude fish farm where one can see innovative cultivation practices followed in Apatani plateau, paddy cum fish cultivation.
+After sowing the paddy in the wet rice cultivation field, the fish fingerlings are placed in the channels in the rice field for drainage of water (MUGO) at knee-deep which is kept for 2-3 months before harvesting of fish.
 Two crops of rice mipya and emoh and one breed of fish ngihi are raised together.

 - The Shiva Lingam of the Sidheswar Nath Temple at Kardo forest is known to be the largest Shiva linga miraculously discovered by a local while cutting a tree during the holy Shravana month.

 - Bamboo Grove is home to one of the largest temperate bamboos – one stem Monopodial Bamboo Plant or Phyllostachys Bambusoides also called Japanese timber bamboo.

 - Talley Wildlife Sanctuary is a famous wildlife reserve and biodiversity hotspot of Arunachal Pradesh located at quite an altitude with rivers viz.
 Pange, Sipu, Karing, and Subansiri flowing through the reserve.
 It comprises a range of subtropical and alpine forests marked by giant silver fir trees, ferns, orchids, bamboo, and rhododendron.
-Clouded leopard can be spotted here.
+A clouded leopard can be spotted here.

 - A twin hillock on the way to Talley Valley, Dilopolyang Maniipolyang is a perfect place to enjoy the work of art by Mother Nature.